rrra/www/content/about/rss.md

 +++
 ### About RSS

 [RSS] is analgous to a personalized newspaper.
-It is a system which gives readers a way of reading information from one or more websites without having to visit all of these sites individually.
+It is a system which gives readers a way of reading information from one or more websites without having to visit these sites individually.

 To view RSS feeds you need to use a [news aggregator] which can be a web application or a piece of software which runs on your computer / device.
 Some are free to use, some are not.

 A [comparison of feed aggregators][list] is available on Wikipedia.